DBJDBJ/dbjcore/readme.md

  There are people who do not mix vscode and vstudio and use one or the other.
 We find both of them lacking some features.

+ Generaly you are encouraged to browse through the code.
+Decumentation is coming along.
+Slowly.

 ## Just utilities

 Use like this: